JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 date: 2025-05-15
 draft: false
 tags: ["Web"]
 description: "How to create podcasts and a related Astro (Starlight and AstroPod) website for them.
-A look to GitPodcast and Research Agents."
+A look to GitPodcast, Code2Prompt and Research Agents."
 url: 'tech-for-podcast'
 ---